 Goat farming needs less capital when compared with dairying, and the animals can be raised in small farms.
 The floor space requirement per adult animal is about one square meter.
-Stall-fed goat farming is an ideal occupation for the small, marginal and landless agricultural laborers.
-A properly fed and managed milky goat will yield at least as much milk (on average two liters per day) as low yielding desi cows.
+Stall-fed goat farming is an ideal occupation for the small, marginal and landless agricultural labourers.
+A properly fed and managed milky goat will yield at least as much milk (on average two litres per day) as low yielding desi cows.
 The she-goat will deliver 2-4 kids at each parturition after a short gestation period of 150 days.

 A few exotic goats such as Saanen, Toggenburg, Angora, Anglo-Nubian, British Alpine, French Alpine have been found to be well adapted to Indian conditions, and they are crossed with superior Indian breeds to get good progeny.
 The popular Indian breeds are Sirohi, Jamnapari, Surti, Tellicherry, Beetal, Malabari, Barbari and Gujarati.
 The milky-type animals are ideal for integrated farming system.

 A small shed with good cross ventilation is enough to keep a small herd.
 A deep-litter system with paddy husk and groundnut shell as bedding material is ideal for raising goats.
 The biological activity in the litter keeps the housing warm in winter and cool in summer.
 The bedding material will last for about six months, and after that it will have to be changed.

 The bedding has to be turned periodically to remove the foul odour in the pen.

 The bedding material collects all the dung and urine efficiently, and it is found to be an enriched organic manure.
 An adult goat will add about a tone of rich manure to the farm every year.